OpenWaterFoundation/owf-app-infomapper-ng/README.md

 repositories for product (`git-repos`), and specific repositories for the product.
 Repository folder names should agree with GitHub repository names.
-Scripts in repository folders that process data should detect their starting location and then locate other folders based on the following convention.
+Scripts in repository folders that process data should detect their starting location and then locate other folders using relative paths, based on the following convention.

 ```
 C:\Users\user\                                 User's home folder for Windows.